genecell/PlanDrop/README.md

 ### "Add Project" button not working

-- Refresh the extension in your browser's extensions page (`chrome://extensions/`, `edge://extensions/`, or `brave://extensions/`) → click 🔄
+- Refresh the extension in your browser's extensions page → click 🔄
 - Try closing and reopening the Settings page

 ### Python not found